contexttesting/zoroaster/README.md

 }
 ```

-Context is specified as a property of a test suite, and is passed as an argument
-to the test case functions when it's their time to execute.
-Context can be
-reused across multiple packages, for example, `temp-context` makes it super
-easy to create temp directories for testing, and remove them.
+Context is specified as a property of a test suite, and is passed as an argument to the test case functions when it's their time to execute.
+Context can be reused across multiple packages, for example, `temp-context` makes it super easy to create temp directories for testing, and remove them, and `snapshot-context` provides API to create and assert against snapshots.

 ```js
 // test/spec/light/night